 In addition, Snoqualmie is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Because of many things, Snoqualmie is a great place for families with children to consider.
-First of all, many other families with children live here, making Snoqualmie a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Snoqualmie has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Snoqualmie is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Snoqualmie’s overall crime rate is lower than average for the country.

 The most common language spoken in Snoqualmie is English.
-Other important languages spoken here include Chinese and Urdu.
+Other important languages spoken here include Russian and Chinese.